 Additionally, the indictment used to justify the death penalty was illegal because the judges themselves originated the charges.
 Based on the Bible, a charge against someone was to be brought up by at least two or three witnesses of the alleged crime (Deuteronomy 19:15).
 The Sanhedrin could not originate charges but only investigate those brought before it (Alfred Edersheim, Life and Times of Jesus the Messiah, book 3, chapter 2).

 No credible witnesses

 All those during the first trial who gathered to hear and judge the case called for the death penalty (Mark 14:64).
 It was illegal in Jewish law to unanimously condemn a person to death if no one testified as a witness for the defense (Jesus the Christ: A study of the Messiah and His mission, James Edward Talmage, page 647, quote from Rabbi Wise, page 74).

-After the trial, the Sanhedrin AGAIN changed the charges before they were to present their case in front of the Roman authorities.
-Instead of telling Pontius Pilate that they charged Christ with blasphemy they stated it was treason (Luke 23:1 - 3, John 19:12).
-They conveniently switched charges because treason, unlike blasphemy, was a ROMAN crime.
-Accusing our Savior of breaking Roman law increased their chances that they would not have to consider carrying out the death penalty themselves.
+Jewish religious leaders told Pontius Pilate that Christ was charged not with blasphemy but with treason (Luke 23:1 - 3, John 19:12).
+They did this because treason was a Roman crime.
+Accusing our Savior of breaking Roman law greatly increased the chances that they would not have to consider carrying out the death penalty themselves.

-The trial of Jesus and his execution was the greatest travesty of justice the world will ever see.
-According to Walter Chandler, who wrote about what occurred from the perspective of a lawyer, there exists no stronger case of judicial murder in history "for the simple reason that all forms of law were outraged and trampled underfoot in the proceedings instituted against Him" (page 216).
+The illegal trial of Jesus and his execution was the greatest travesty of justice the world will ever see.
+According to Walter Chandler, who wrote from the perspective of a lawyer, there exists no stronger case of judicial murder in history "for the simple reason that all forms of law were outraged and trampled underfoot in the proceedings instituted against Him" (page 216).